Flowka-lab/Scenario-4/GET_STARTED.md

 # GET_STARTED.md

-# 🚀 Get Started – OCR Mail Notification System (Scenario 4)
+#  Get Started – OCR Mail Notification System

 This guide explains how to run the **latest version** of the OCR Mail Notification System using the updated n8n workflow.